 Over the years I’ve had several bikes and countless bike parts stolen.
 In London, New York and Barcelona.
 From knackered old jalopies to top of the range mountain bikes.
 Seats, wheels, bells and handlebars.
 They’ve had them all.

 Maybe, my mediocre attempts at security had deterred the thieves.
 Or maybe the thieves were having a day off.
 But without fail, eventually I’d come back and if the bike wasn’t gone, then the seat would be missing.
 Or the brakes.
 Or the handlebar grips.
 Or the basket…

 Usually though, the whole bike would be gone…

 No matter how cheap and tatty your bike is, if you’ve had it for a while and it’s doing its job, you will have formed a close emotional attachment to it.
 So when you loose it, it can be properly upsetting!

-On top of all this there is that underlying feeling that it’s partly your fault.
+On top of all this, there is that underlying feeling that it’s partly your fault.
 If you’d been more particular about where you left it.
 If you’d secured it more carefully.
 If you’d bought better locks.
-Maybe it would still be here.

 Do not secure your bike with with a cable lock.
 Why?
-Because it won’t stop someone thieving your bike.
-In fact, some reports suggest that 90% of stolen bikes were “secured” with cable locks.
+Because it won’t stop someone thieving your bike!
+I've read some reports that suggest 90% of stolen bikes were “secured” with cable locks.

-But I’ve also learned some other stuff which is actually pretty depressing.
-I’ve learned that up to half of cyclists have their bike stolen at some point.
-And that of those people, 66% cycle less and 25% give up cycling altogether.
+I’ve also learned some other stuff which is really depressing.
+For example, up to half of cyclists will have their bike stolen at some point.
+And of those victims, 66% cycle less and 25% give up cycling altogether.

 And because I’m passionate about cycling and want everyone to enjoy it as much as I do, I found this quite upsetting.
 Because there’s no reason people should be buying completely inappropriate locks.

 Yeah, I know it’s more complicated than that.
 I know there are bikes secured with good locks being stolen all the time.
 I know all bike locks can be defeated.

-But this situation also makes me quite angry.
+However, this situation also makes me quite angry.
 Because there are plenty of shops selling shoddy locks and plenty of websites promoting them.
 In fact, if you google “best bike lock”, on the first page of results there are respectable websites recommending some really poor locks.

 Eventually, I would like it to be the ultimate guide to securing your bike.
 But for starters I want to recommend some really good bike locks, help people find the best lock for their individual circumstances and make sure they know the best way to use it.

 But what do you think?
 Am I being too strict?
 What locks do you use?
 Is this website useful?
 What else would you like to see?
 Let me know below!